 Tens of thousands of visitors.

-For eighteen years, Garden Walk Buffalo has been a destination for garden lovers throughout Western New York and Southern Ontario.
+Since 1995, Garden Walk Buffalo has been a destination for garden lovers throughout Western New York and Southern Ontario.
 Now we are inviting the rest of the country to discover this local treasure.
 Held annually on the last weekend of July, Garden Walk has become one of Western New York’s most anticipated summer happenings.Tens of thousands of visitors flock to Buffalo’s West Side to pick up their maps and start walking through the gardens, which are located in clusters within a three-mile radius, with headquarters at strategic points along the way.

 Your audience will dig Buffalo's gardens.